Skip to Content

 • Trespassers: A trespasser is someone who does not have the property owner’s permission to be on the premises and is there unlawfully for their own purposes.
 An example of a trespasser would be someone who takes a shortcut through private property.

 The state does not mandate any responsibility toward trespassers.
-However, property owners must generally refrain from causing willful (or intentional) injury to trespassers and, in cases involving children who trespass, the state’s “attractive nuisance” laws may apply.
+However, property owners must generally refrain from causing willful (or intentional) injury to trespassers, and in cases involving children who trespass, the state’s “attractive nuisance” laws may apply.
 Under attractive nuisance laws, a property owner can be held legally responsible for injuries sustained by minors who trespass on a property when there exists a condition or feature that the property owner would reasonably know would attract minors to the property.
 For example, a homeowner could be liable if a child wanders onto their property and falls into a pool that does not have the proper barriers to prevent such an accident.

-Public Property Liability
+Public Property Liability & Premises Accountability

 Public entities, such as state and municipal governments, often benefit from governmental immunity, a legal doctrine that shields them from certain types of lawsuits.
 This immunity recognizes that the government needs protection from excessive litigation to carry out its functions effectively.
+Understanding the specifics of when this immunity applies can be crucial for anyone considering legal action involving public property.

 The purpose of notice requirements is to inform the government of potential legal actions against it and to provide an opportunity for investigation and resolution.
 Failure to comply with notice requirements may affect the viability of a lawsuit against a government entity.
+Seeking legal counsel early can assist in navigating these often complex procedural stipulations effectively.

-Examples of Dangerous Property Conditions
+Examples of Dangerous Property Conditions in Oklahoma City

 Some examples of dangerous property conditions include: